 1 cup (85g) sliced almonds, blanched or unblanched

 1. Melt the butter in a medium-sized saucepan over low heat with the sugar, cinnamon, and water.
-Stir until the butter just melts but don’t allow to boil: most of the sugar should not be dissolved.
+Stir until the butter just melts but don’t allow it to boil: most of the sugar should not be dissolved.

 2. Remove from heat and stir in the flour, baking soda, and almonds until well mixed.